bline141/Competition/README.md

 3. Step: Selection and Matching (Selection of 40 patients matched for BL variables)
 4. Step: Anonymisation (Assignment of anonymous ID to each patient from the selection for Part 1 and 2)
 5. Step: Structure (Structuring and organising the folders)
-6. Step: Competition sheet (Clinical data / Imaging Data)
+6. Step: Competition sheet (Clinical data / Imaging Data / Prediction)